AryaAftab/dropconnect-tensorflow/README.md

 ## Drop Connect - Tensorflow
 An implementation of <a href="http://proceedings.mlr.press/v28/wan13.html">Drop-Connect Layer</a>
 in tensorflow 2.x.
-Implementation of two layers of Dense and Conv2D has been done and other layers are added as the work progresses.
+Implementation of layers of Dense, Conv2D, and Wrapper(for all TensorFlow Layers) has been done.

 ## Demo
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/AryaAftab/dropconnect-tensorflow/blob/master/demo/dropconnect_tensorflow_demo.ipynb)